mjagelka/gitbook-plugin-mcqx/README.md

 	* Integration with my other plugin ```gitbook-plugin-sectionx``` to allow you to toggle new section once the correct answer is chosen (use ```target``` paramater to control it, see below).
 	* Randomize order of choice.
 	* Allow adding 2-8 options.
+	* Allow addition of answer description.
+	* Dark theme support.
+	* .pdf, .mobi, .epub export supported.

 * To be implemented:
 	* Include markdown support for question title and choices.
-	* Allow addition of answer description.
 	* ...

 Another version of the plugin featuring analytics are also in the works.
 This version will not include this feature.
 It will be published as a separate plugin.